Important information about novel coronavirus (COVID-19)

 Information for visitors

-Due to the evolving COVID-19 situation and the requirement for greater restrictions around social distancing, there will be no visitors to Northside Group Clinics from 9am, 31 March 2020, until further notice.
+Due to the evolving COVID-19 situation and the ongoing requirement for restrictions around social distancing restrictions over visitors apply.

 Return to top ^